 Many of us have created Easter traditions with our family and for many people, that includes taking the kids to a big community or family Easter Egg hunt.
-Things will be different this year but we can still keep the Easter Egg Hunt tradition going and even create some new traditions of our own!
-Here are 5 Easter Egg Hunts that you can enjoy either inside or in your backyard.
+We’ve all had to adapt but we can still keep the Easter Egg Hunt tradition going and even create some new traditions of our own!
+Here are 5 Easter Egg Hunts from Family Fun Halifax that you can enjoy either inside or in your backyard.

 Easter Egg ‘Silly Tasks’ Hunt

 Fill your eggs with slips of paper that get your kids to perform silly tasks.
 You can include things like ‘hop like a bunny’, ‘sing your favourite rhyme’ or ‘name three things that start with the first letter of your name’.
 Once they complete the task, they can earn an Easter treat or they can earn tickets to accumulate to trade for a bigger prize.
 If you have older kids, you can include more difficult tasks like ‘name 3 countries that start with the letter C’ and award a different amount of points for each task.
 Once they have a certain amount of points, they get a prize.

 Easter Egg ‘Treasure’ Hunt

 My kids love treasure hunts for every occasion… birthdays, holidays, and any other day they can convince us to get the clues together and send them on their way.
 This one is a bit time consuming to customize your clues but tons of fun for all ages.
 If you don’t have time to create your own, here’s a printable treasure hunt from playpartyplan.com.